X

 | Low-dose long-term | 2.5–7.5 mg/day | Weeks–months | Rheumatoid arthritis, polymyalgia rheumatica, lupus |

 The Cushing threshold is one of the most important concepts for patients on long-term prednisolone therapy.
-It denotes the dose above which long-term side effects become likely with continued use — named after the clinical picture of Cushing's syndrome: weight gain with fat redistribution, moon face, muscle wasting, osteoporosis, and increased susceptibility to infection.
+It denotes the dose above which, with permanent intake, long-term side effects become likely – named after the clinical picture of Cushing's syndrome: weight gain with fat redistribution, moon face, muscle breakdown, osteoporosis, and increased susceptibility to infection.

-For prednisolone, the Cushing threshold is approximately 7.5 mg per day with long-term use.
-This sounds precise — but it is a guideline, not an absolute cut-off.
-Individual factors such as body weight, comorbidities, and genetic variability can shift the personal threshold up or down.
-What is clear, however: the longer and higher the dose above 7.5 mg, the more likely the classic corticosteroid side effects become.
+For prednisolone, the Cushing threshold is about 7.5 mg per day with permanent therapy.
+That sounds precise – but it is a guide value, not an absolute limit.
+Individual factors such as body weight, comorbidities, and genetic variability can shift the personal threshold upwards or downwards.
+What is clear, however: the longer and the higher the dose above 7.5 mg, the more likely the classic cortisone side effects appear.

 |---|---|---|

-Tapering prednisolone is not optional — it is a medical necessity with longer therapy.
-The reason: with use for more than 3 weeks, the pituitary gland progressively stops producing ACTH (the signal for cortisol secretion).
-The adrenal cortex "goes to sleep".
-When prednisolone is then stopped abruptly, the adrenal gland does not immediately resume sufficient cortisol production — adrenal cortical insufficiency results.
+Tapering prednisolone off is not an option – it is a medical necessity with longer therapy.
+The reason: with intake over more than 3 weeks, the pituitary increasingly stops the production of ACTH (the signal for cortisol release).
+The adrenal cortex "falls asleep".
+When prednisolone is then stopped abruptly, the adrenal gland does not immediately produce enough cortisol again – an adrenal insufficiency arises.

 | Phase | Dose | Duration | Step |